freak2810/Portfolio/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code and icons was used.
+- Hat tip to anyone & everyone whose code and icons was used.

-- Feel Free to use this code but just dont forget to star and give me the credit 😁🐣
+- Feel Free to use this code but just dont forget to star and give me the credit 😁🐣.